 Conditions for admission to IMSN membership

-Membership of the International Medication Safety Network (IMSN) implies that a safe medication practices centre fulfils following requirements:
+Membership of the International Medication Safety Network (IMSN) implies that a safe medication practices centre, as an active medication error reporting and learning system, fulfils following requirements:

 - to provide evidence of expertise, commitment, and interest in medication error prevention, research and prevention; maintain fully operational a database or otherwise track submitted reports of medication errors; provide content expertise to assure analysis of error reports, communicate medication safety information and provide risk reduction and prevention activities for the healthcare community and patients;

-- to have procedures and organisation that will, in the opinion of the Committee or the Network in General Meeting, ensure their independence and the quality of their content as defined in Article 2 above;
+- to have procedures and organisation that will, in the opinion of the Committee or the Network in General Meeting, ensure their independence and the quality of their content as defined above;

 - to testify that their bulletins or publications contain no advertising relating to therapeutic or diagnostic activities;